-In addition to the SEO benefits, Content Marketing Institutes’ 2018 B2B research found that 58% of B2B brands use content marketing to nurture leads.
+In addition to the SEO benefits, Content Marketing Institutes’ 2018 B2B research found that 58 percent of B2B brands use content marketing to nurture leads.

 Content marketing can be used to effectively qualify leads and lead them through the sales funnel with useful, engaging content.

-Atlantech Online, Inc., a communications provider in the DC area, increase sales qualified leads by 355% just by simply updating their pricing page and dynamic CTAs to blogs.
+Atlantech Online, Inc., a communications provider in the DC area, increase sales qualified leads by 355 percent just by simply updating their pricing page and dynamic CTAs to blogs.

 When it comes to content marketing, however, B2B companies are not natural-born content creators.